 There was an interesting government/regulator interaction in the summer of 2012 when the exams regulator, acting as required by their statute, forced the English and Welsh exam bodies to tighten their standards, which had got too lax.
 The exam boards therefore awarded lower grades to those who had taken exams in the summer of 2012 than had been awarded to those who had taken similar exams a few months earlier, causing numerous complaints from those students who felt they had been disadvantaged - and there were just as strident complaints from schools which felt their reputations would suffer.
 To his credit, Michael Gove, the Secretary of State for Education, refused to intervene, respecting the independence of the regulator.
 His Welsh counterpart was weaker, and did require Welsh students' grades to be 'improved'.

-And (a small minority of) teachers under pressure will cheat so as to improve exam results.
-Not quite the same but - I have to admit that I was amused to hear that at least one (non-UK) private school would allow only their brighter pupils to take their iGCSEs at the school.
+It's not quite the same but ...
+I have to admit that I was amused to hear that at least one (non-UK) private school would allow only their brighter pupils to take their iGCSEs at the school.
 The rest were made to take the exam at a public exam centre, so sharply improving the school's reported results.